GurpreetSran/react-express-weather-report/README.md

 Runing instructions app in dev mode:
 'npm i' in root also 'npm i' in client folder and then 'npm run dev'.
 Note this will run two application together, FE and BE.

+# react-express-weather-report

+This app gets weather information for next five days of given city in UK.
+User can also change theme (dark/light) which is stored in localstorage.